Safety Policies and Procedures Manual

 4.3.a.iii Safe Operation

-Drivers must operate vehicles at all times in a professional and safe manner, and comply with applicable traffic laws and regulations.
+Drivers must always operate vehicles in a professional and safe manner, and comply with applicable traffic laws and regulations.

 4.3.a.iv Passengers